-An adverb is a word (in some cases phrase) that modifies the meaning of a verb, adjective or other adverb.
-Turkish adverbs express manner, place, time etc. Turkish adverbs give the answer of when/ why/ where/ how or under what conditiones in sentences.
+An adverb is a word (in some cases phrase) that modifies the meaning of a verb, adjective, or other adverbs.
+Turkish adverbs express manner, place, time etc. Turkish adverbs give the answer of when/ why/ where/ how or under what conditions in sentences.
 English adverbs are often formed by -ly suffix, whereas Turkish adverbs mostly by –CA.

 Let’s first see what is an adverb with an English example.

 I really want to learn Turkish adverbs.

 Türkçe belirteçleri gerçekten öğrenmek istiyorum.

 “Really” intensifies the verb.
 It’s an adverb.

 In many books, Turkish adverbs are categorized into four: adverbs of place, adverbs of quantity, adverbs of time, lastly adverbs of manner.
 But when you are learning a foreign language, you don’t need these categories.

 Focus on the adverbs and their meanings.
 In this article, you’ll study the most popular Turkish adverbs that you must know to be able to talk Turkish.
 Let’s begin: